 -Look at the styles and shapes she wears most often and choose something similar.
 Opt for the same shape but in a different colour or fabric perhaps.
 If she only wears high-waisted briefs, she won’t thank you for a thong, or vice versa.

 -Likewise if she likes fleecy pyjamas, a black satin and lace sheer chemise will probably never see the light of day.
 But if satin and lace are her thing, don’t go for anything with cute animals or anything Disney on, (as if you would).

 -Think about the colours of her clothes.
 Bright-coloured lingerie is fabulous and fun, but if her wardrobe is full of neutrals, it will be better to choose paler shades.
 If however she loves leopard print and pattern, plain white undies may not hold much appeal.

 -Remember the lingerie is for her, not you.
 Shop with her in mind and she’ll thank you for it.

 Love Liz x

 *Disclosure: These items were gifted.
 All opinions are 100% honest and all content is my own.
 Thank you for supporting the brands that support What Lizzy Loves.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.